Dr. Link Check puts each link through several tests and returns one of the following the results.

-The link leads to a parked domain with excessive ads or useless placeholder content.
+The link points to a domain or website for sale.

-This often happens when a domain name that was previously registered expires and gets snatched up by a professional domain investor.
-The domain is then used to host a “For sale” page that lets visitors know that the domain name is available to buy, or to generate income by serving ads.
+This often happens when a domain name’s registration expires and the domain is purchased by a professional domain investor.
+The domain is then used to host a “For sale” page that lets visitors know that the domain name is available to buy.

-We also consider domains parked if the website consists of nothing more than the default page that comes with the web server or a generic “Coming Soon” or “Under Construction” message.
+This can be the default page that comes with the web server or a page with a generic “Coming Soon” or “Under Construction” message.

 The link could not be checked because the target server blocked our crawler’s request.

 Many websites have measures in place to identify and block unwanted bot traffic.
 Unfortunately, this means that sometimes our crawler gets blocked as well.
 In cases like these, the server typically returns an error message (like Request denied or Too many requests) and one of the following HTTP status codes:

 Most of the time, the blocking appears on one of these levels: